Qisheng-Tang/IBM-Data-Capsitone/North York Business selection.md

 * For each postal code geo location, we can find it is in this .csv file https://cocl.us/Geospatial_data.

 * Using Foursqaure API to gain venues in each neighborhoods in North York.
 To view more information with Foursqaure API, view this website https://developer.foursquare.com/docs/api

+* We will need data about different venues in different neighbourhoods of that specific borough.
+In order to gain that, we will use 'Foursqaure' locational information. by location information for each venue we mean basic and advanced information about the venue.
+For this project, we need something which is advanced information such as category of that venue and whether this venue is popular.

+##Step to achieve

+### Data Wrangling and Group

+We will use Postal Code of different regions in North York to find the list of postal code and information about neighborhoods in North York.
+Then process the table group with geo location of each neighbourhood into dataframes.

+### Connecting to Foursqaure and Retrieving Location data

+After finding the list of neighbourhoods, then we can connect to Foursqaure API to gather information about each venue and every neighbourhood.
+For each neighbourhoods, We can choose radius to 2000 meters far from the center of the neighbourhoods.
+2000 meters can help us collect enough information about venues.

+### Processing Retrived Data and Creating Dataframe for All the Venues inside North York

+When the data is completely collected, we will try to collect some deep level information on that raw data to find our desirable.
+The feature we will use is the category of venues.
+We will use one-hot encoded so that different kind of venues will have different feature columns.
+Add two columns, one is 'Total Restaurant' which calculates total restaurant in a neighbourhood.
+Another is 'Food Supply' column.
+We assumed that can reflects the cost of food supply for a Restaurant (The higher 'Food Supply', the cheaper for a restaurant gets food)

+### Applying K-MEANS Algorithm

+Then we cluster neighborhoods through K-MEANS Algorithm.
+We can try to make 5 clusters as I think it is enough.
+Then we will add a column about cluster results.

+### Decision Making and Results

+Then we can focus on the center of clusters and compare them for their 'Total Restaurant' and 'Food Supply'.
+The highest center reflects the neighbourhood which is most suiable for openning a restaurant.